A vs B vs C decision

 Fast recommendation

-- Starter: choose Zapier if your top goal is to ship a working automation in days.
+- Starter: choose Zapier starter path if your top goal is to ship a working automation in days.

-- Balanced (recommended): choose Make if you need branching, monitoring visibility, and manageable complexity.
+- Balanced (recommended): choose Make balanced path if you need branching, monitoring visibility, and manageable complexity.

-- Premium/control-heavy: choose n8n if you need deep logic ownership, custom integration paths, or hosting control.
+- Premium/control-heavy: choose n8n assisted path if you need deep logic ownership, custom integration paths, or hosting control.

 If you only do one thing